Skip to Content

 4. Now put the tortilla in your covered tortilla warmer or between the folds of a freshly washed kitchen towel to keep warm while serving your Mexican dinner!

 Street vendors have used the comal for generations.
-While heating up tortillas is a common use, Central American cooks have used this special pan to toast chiles and to sear meat for a variety of dishes.
+While heating up tortillas is a common use, Central American cooks have also used this special pan to toast chiles and to sear meat for a variety of dishes.

 If you enjoy all types of Mexican food, check out this category of ALL Mexican recipes, where you will find over 40 Mexican recipes, from casual, to low carb, to fancy.